 Caleb cocked his head, smiling at his brother over the childish banter.
 “Let it go, Matt.
 We all know you’re the sports hero in the family.
 No need to over-dramatize today.”

 Matt crumbled a napkin and threw it with deft expertise at Caleb.
 “I’m just joshin’.
 It’s a hard day for all of us, Cabbie.”
-He ran his fingers through thick chestnut hair, his muscular arms thrown above his head, watching the napkin land in Caleb’s half-empty glass of seltzer.
-Matt’s fists pounded the chilled air, and he shouted “goal” as the dunk sprayed drops of seltzer and ice across Caleb’s unprepared face.
+He ran his fingers through thick chestnut hair, his muscular arms thrown above his head.
+The napkin landed in Caleb’s half-empty glass of seltzer.
+Matt’s fists pounded the chilled air, and he shouted “goal” as the dunk sprayed drops of seltzer and ice across Caleb’s perplexed face.

-Looking back toward Ira, Matt’s tone dropped flat.
+Matt’s tone dropped flat when he looked back at Ira.
 “We appreciate you coming to the house.
 My wife wandered upstairs with our girls.
 We thought it best not to have them at the will reading.
 If we need Margaret, I can run upstairs to find her.”

 “No, it’s fine.
 We can talk to her afterwards if anything comes up.
-Ben’s will is straightforward when it comes to what he chose to leave for everyone,” Ira said.
+Ben’s will is straightforward when it comes to what he chose to leave for everyone.”
+Ira shifted his weight.

 Ira glanced next at the youngest son, whose youthful glow could challenge any teenager.
 He held a lanky, wiry frame, bore a thick head of reddish-blond hair and several freckles on his ruddy complexion.
 “You must be Ethan.
 Your father’s pride was evident over all the work you’ve accomplished at the hospital.
 Boston University, right?”